jenkinsci/sge-cloud-plugin/README.md

 But it really does run with SGE and we are serious about using it in production with our company's Grid Engine compute farm.

-In the future I hope to integrate `sge-cloud-plugin` with `lsf-cloud-plugin` to create a single plugin supports both LSF and SGE.
+In the future I hope to integrate `sge-cloud-plugin` with `lsf-cloud-plugin` to create a single plugin supports LSF, SGE and other similar systems like Condor.

 # Installation